jrutley/ReviewManagement/README.md

 #### Stuff left to do:

 - New reviews should use the current date
+- Make it not ugly
 - Add more tests on front end
 - Add more tests on back end
 - Add Customer ability to edit a review to a product
-- Select the Customer from the list instead of an input field
+- Add Customer ability to delete their own review for a product
 - Add authentication
 - Allow Vendor to reply to customer and update state
 - Deploy